undercoat/undercoat/README.md

 ### No default theme

 Undercoat doesn't provide a default theme for the components.
-Their CSS code represents only their layout composition, not the appearance.
+However, each component includes CSS code of the layout composition and not the appearance.
 So there's no need for a developer to override the framework styles.
 Just write (extend) your own code (add new properties) next to the component code following BEM's redefinition levels [rules](https://en.bem.info/methodology/redefinition-levels).

 **Example**